 - In a large or electric mixer bowl , add the sunflower oil and egg.
 Mix until combined, then slowly add the yeast and milk mix.
 Mix again, until combined.

-- Cover the dough with a towel and set it aside to rise while you prepare the filling.
+- Cover the dough with a towel and set it aside to rise for 1 hour, Then, prepare the filling.

 - In a different bowl, mix the feta, eggs and black pepper together, until they form a semi-smooth mix.
 It is a matter of preference, of course, but I prefer the mixture to be mostly smooth with little crumbles of feta at places.
 You might prefer it crumblier or smoother, though.

 - Preheat your oven at 180 degrees.